UK's hard-right Reform party says it will mass deport migrants if it wins power

 Despite holding just four of the 650 seats in the House of Commons, Farage ‘s party has gained momentum by seizing on public frustration over successive governments’ inability to bring down the number of migrants coming by boat.
 National polls have suggested that support for Reform equals or surpasses that of the ruling Labour Party and the Conservatives.

-“The mood in the country around this issue is a mix between total despair and rising anger," he said, adding there is now “a genuine threat to public order" if no action is taken.

 Farage, who has long sought to link problems such as public healthcare and housing to migrant arrivals, reiterated his stance that the U.K. is being “invaded” by migrants.
-He said that if he comes to power, Reform will leave the European Convention on Human Rights and repeal or “disapply” all other rights treaties to bar all asylum claims and ensure migrants who arrive without authorization are deported.
+He said he would introduce policies to mass deport hundreds of thousands of people over the first five years of being in government.

 U.K. officials have suggested the “one in, one out” plan is a major breakthrough, despite the initial program involving a limited number of people.